 You may be wondering about why retainers are not grouped in with the other type of orthodontic treatment appliances listed above.
 This is because they are not actually appliances.
 They don’t move the teeth, unlike appliances.
 However, they usually are put in place to keep the teeth from moving after braces are taken out.
 Therefore, they’re key to assisting appliances.

 Clearly, there are a lot of benefits to having certain orthodontic treatments and procedures.
 But the fact is that you need to consult with our orthodontist about what is right for you, and ultimately choose the treatment that they believe will give the best possible results.
+Contact Nowlin Orthodontics for a free orthodontic consultation.
 We should all feel lucky that there are so many different treatment types available!